vanha777/qside-landingpage/README.md

-# this is  CORNER STONE for qside-card landing page
+# this is  CORNER STONE for biz-touch landing page